 Based on systematic literature research and interviews with selected experts from various stakeholder areas, a team from the HBI has identified communicative processes in the current COVID-19 crisis as part of the project "Communication in Crises", which is funded by the Federal Ministry of Education and Research (BMBF).
 The findings have been published as a (working paper (PDF, in German)

-- Broer, Irene; Hasebrink, Uwe; Lampert, Claudia; Schröder, Hermann-Dieter; Wagner, Hans-Ulrich; unter Mitarbeit von Corinna Endreß (2021): Kommunikation in Krisen.
-Hamburg: Hans-Bredow-Institut, September 2021 (Arbeitspapiere des Hans-Bredow-Instituts | Projektergebnisse Nr.
-59) DOI: https://doi.org/10.21241/ssoar.74139
+- Broer, Irene; Hasebrink, Uwe; Lampert, Claudia; Schröder, Hermann-Dieter; Wagner, Hans-Ulrich; assisted by Corinna Endreß (2021): Kommunikation in Krisen [Communication in Crisis].
+Hamburg: Hans-Bredow-Institut, September 2021 (Working Papers of the Hans-Bredow-Institut | Project Findings No. 59) DOI: https://doi.org/10.21241/ssoar.74139

-- What particular developments in communicative practices can be observed?
-(Especially with regard to functional and dysfunctional aspects, e.g. the emergence of conspiracy narratives)?
+- What particular developments in communicative practices can be observed? (especially with regard to functional and dysfunctional aspects, e.g. the emergence of conspiracy narratives).

 - What are the findings on the role of communication in previous crises?

-To answer these questions, we assessed and systematically evaluated the current state of international research and identify central lines of research.
+To answer these questions, we assessed and systematically evaluated the current state of international research and identifed central lines of research.
 Besides, we conducted qualitative interviews with selected experts who represent different perspectives.
 Our expertise identified the further need for research and action concerning communications in times of crisis.